Controversy and criticism of The X Factor (British TV series): Accusations of staging

 Rhydian Roberts complained he was "stitched up" by unfair editing.

 There have been suggestions that much of the controversy surrounding the show, such as the bickering between the judges, is deliberately orchestrated to attract publicity, and that some supposedly "spontaneous" scenes are rehearsed or reran.
 Series one runners-up G4 branded The X Factor as a pantomime due to staged conflict between the judges which overshadowed the contestants' performances.

 During the first live results show of the ninth series, executive producer Richard Holloway was accused of interfering with the judging process after he was seen speaking to Walsh during Carolynne Poole's final showdown performance.
 Walsh appeared to struggle with the decision, at first declaring that he wanted to save Poole, but when pressed by presenter Dermot O'Leary to name who he wanted to eliminate, he then said he wanted to send the result to deadlock by voting to eliminate Poole, which resulted in boos from the studio audience and anger expressed by online viewers.
 Former contestant Frankie Cocozza criticised the show on Twitter, writing that "The X Factor just showed the whole country how set up it is, not that we didn't know that anyway.
-The producers f****d it."
+The producers fucked it."